DevStarks/Slakk/docs/README.md

 ### Minimum Viable Product

-Slakc is a clone of Slack, a collaborative instant-messaging app.
+Slakk is a clone of Slack, a collaborative instant-messaging app.
 This app is built using Ruby on Rails and React/Redux.

 By 10/14, this app will demonstrate the following features with production-quality navigation, adequate seed data for a realistic experience, and appropriate CSS styling: